Feature Layer

 • The feature layer must be accessible over the internet.

-• The polling interval should never be set to a shorter interval than the typical response time of your feature layer query.
-For more information on scheduling feed polling intervals, see Feed polling interval scheduling.
+• The polling interval should not be set to a shorter interval than the typical response time of your feature layer query.

 • Velocity does not support layers that require credits for data queries.